|ANTRIM, BRENDA: "Surprise!"|

 |The soft thump of the front door closing woke Jim from his fitful doze.
 His eyes flickered open to instant wakefulness, and he scanned the loft with his senses, stopping when he realized the sounds and scents of his Guide were resoundingly absent.
 After what had happened last night, he was unsurprised that Blair had bugged out before morning alarms.
 He knew with rueful certainty that trying to face each other over eggs and algae would have been beyond awkward.
 What does one say, after all, the morning after one's roommate tries to excavate one's tonsils?
 There was just no etiquette for that.|

-that it's Blair who freaks in this story, I like the
+Blair who freaks in this story, I like the way Brighid has

 really like that whole Narnia reference <g>.